top of page

 HALFZUSSEN

 The vines clinging to the slopes of Conflans are grown in pots just like Thierry Allemand's Syrah in the rocks of Cornas.
-Despite being a historical grape from Savoy, the Mondeuse is similar to the Syrah.
-According to a DNA test by a specialist in vine genetics, by crossing the white Mondeuse with the red Dureza from the Ardèche, the Syrah was created, and by crossing it with another variety - probably the Allobrogian, the black Mondeuse, the Mondeuse Noire, was created.
+Despite being a historical grape from Savoy, the Mondeuse is most similar to the Syrah.
+According to a DNA test by a specialist in vine genetics, by crossing the white Mondeuse with the red Dureza from the Ardèche, the Syrah was created and by crossing it with another variety - probably the Allobrogian, the black Mondeuse, the Mondeuse Noire, was created.
 So Cornas Syrah and Albertville Mondeuse are half-sisters.

-'When Thierry Allemand saw my plot for the first time, he poofed and exclaimed that my Mondeuse had so much more in common with his Syrah than those from Hermitage or Côte Rôtie.'
+‘When Thierry Allemand saw my plot for the first time, he really poofed and exclaimed that my Mondeuse had so much more in common with his Syrah than with those from Hermitage or Côte Rôtie.’

 WITH MY HAND ON MY HEART